Cribworthy · Best Picks

 💰 Best Budget

 Best bang for your buck in the full-featured stroller category.
-The Modes Nest DLX comes with a SnugRide infant car seat, has three riding modes, and a height-adjustable seat — all for under $400.
+The Modes Nest DLX comes with a SnugRide infant car seat, has three riding modes, and a height-adjustable seat.
+At around $600 for the stroller-plus-car-seat bundle, it undercuts buying the two pieces separately.

 Pros